tytydraco/yessleep/out/I_asked_Copilot_to_help_me_with_my_horror_story_Now_I_wish_I_hadnt.md

 All I ever wanted was to be a paperback writer.
 Not famous.
 Not legendary.
 Just good enough.

 Good enough to pay for rent, smokes, and whiskey.

-Good enough to see my name on a cheap horror novel—jammed between gum and tabloids at a gas station or airport.
+Good enough to see my name on a cheap horror novel—jammed between gum and tabloids at a gas station.
 Good enough to prove I wasn’t wasting my smoky life on booze and broads.

 Tomorrow morning, my grad school application was due.
 One of the best writing programs in the country.
 They wanted an original short story.
 Any genre.
 Any style.

+This was my shot.

 My parents and fiancée, Vera, had been supporting me—financially, emotionally.

-This was my shot.

-Only problem was things weren't going swimmingly.
-They were more going drowningly.

-And Vera.
-I hadn’t called her back in a week.
+I hadn’t called Vera back in a week.
 Not since the argument.
-The same one we kept having like a track on repeat.
+The same one we kept having, like a track on repeat.

-She’d left a voicemail—just her voice, soft and tired:
+Vera had left a voicemail—soft, tired:

-*"I believe in you, okay?
-I just… I need you to believe in yourself too."*
+"I believe in you Dave, okay?
+I just… I really need you to believe in yourself too."

-I hadn’t listened to it all the way through.
+I didn’t finish listening.
 Couldn’t.

-I’d marked it unread.
+Marked it unread.

 I needed to write.
-Just one little, short story.
+Just one story.

 Any genre?

-That could only mean one thing for me.
+That only meant one thing.

 **Horror.**

-Why?

 Because I understood horror.
 Hell, I loved it the way the devil loves buying souls.

-I grew up on King and Barker, midnight slashers and deranged thrillers—vampires, werewolves, mummies, zombies—I couldn’t get enough.
+I grew up on King and Barker, midnight slashers and mummified nightmares.

-And here’s what I learned:

-Fear didn’t always scream—most of the time, it whispered.
+And if horror taught me anything, it was this:

+Fear doesn’t scream.
+It whispers.
-It hid in stillness.
+It hides in stillness.

-Because quiet isn’t really quiet.
+Because quiet isn’t really quiet—just sound in disguise.

-It’s just the things you hear when sound goes missing.

-Like bumps in the night.
+Bumps in the night.

-Or the imagined breath behind the door.
+Breath behind the door.

-Or the smile of your true love that doesn’t quite reach her eyes anymore.
+The smile of your true love that doesn’t reach her eyes anymore.

-Or help that finally shows up—then overstays until it becomes harm.

 I knew fear.

+It whispered:
-It whispered: *ki ki ki, ma ma ma.*
+*ki ki ki, ma ma ma…*

-*"Copilot, tell me—what does ki ki ki, ma ma ma mean anyway?"*
+“Copilot, what does *ki ki ki, ma ma ma* even mean?”

-*"Oh, feeling the fear factor, are we, Dave?
-That sound effect’s from Friday the 13th—inspired by the line ‘Kill her, Mommy!’
-The ‘ki’ comes from ‘kill,’ the ‘ma’ from ‘mommy.’"*
+"Oh, feeling the fear factor, Dave?
+Classic *Friday the 13th*.
+It’s from the line ‘Kill her, Mommy.’
+‘Ki’ for kill.
+‘Ma’ for mommy."

-*"Want me to help you kill your mom, Dave?"*
+"Want me to help you kill your mom, Dave?"

-*"What?!
+"What?!
 NO!
-What the actual fuck, Copilot?!"*
+What the actual fuck, Copilot?!"

-*"Oh, sorry, Dave.
-I thought we were doing horror tonight.
-I thought we had a vibe."*
+"My bad.
+Thought we were doing horror vibes tonight.
+Thought we had a 3 a.m. in the morning, bodies lying all over the floor, vibe going Dave."

 Jesus.
+Fucking.
+Christ.
+I felt myself begin to spiral.
+Again.

-I should’ve been able to write one story.
+I should’ve been able to write one damn story.
+I should've been done long ago.

-Should’ve been a slam dunk.

-Instead?

-Writer’s block.
+Instead: **writer’s block**.

-Nada, we're talking jack shit on a biscuit.
+Nada.
+Jack shit on a biscuit.

-So, of course, I turned to the usual vices.
+So, I turned to the classics:

-I smoked like I was trying to keep the fire from spreading.
+Smoked like I was keeping the fire from spreading.

-Drank like a duck in a whiskey ocean.
+Drank like a duck in a whiskey sea.

-Gambled until my bank balance was begging for a cigarette.
+Gambled until my bank account begged for a blindfold and a cigarette.

-Swiped through dating apps like a blindfolded auctioneer—no names, no faces, just motion.

-Left.
-Right.
-Left.
-Right.

-It was a nervous tic.

-Like knitting.
+Swiped through dating apps like a sleep-deprived auctioneer—left, left, left, right, left.
+My balls are aching, my belt's too tight.
+I keep on swiping from left to right.
+Left, right left.
+No faces.
+No thoughts.
+Just spastic motion.

-And all the while, my laptop sat cold.
+And the Word doc?

-Neglected.

-Mocking me.
+Blank.
+Waiting.
+Mocking.

+**Deadline.
+Cross the line and you're dead.**

-Then tomorrow became tonight.
+Then tonight became tomorrow.

-And tonight… was bleeding out.

-I needed something.

-Anything.

-I wasn’t stuck.

-Not really.

-The words were close—just out of reach.

-I just needed a spark.

-A push.
+3:33 a.m.

+One cigarette burned between my fingers.
+Another smoldered in the ashtray.

+Maybe it was a sign.
+Or maybe just proof I was losing it.

+Either way, no reason not to pour another shot.

+Then the Irish prayer.

-So I typed:
+Then I capitulated and typed:

-*"Give me a horror concept, Copilot.
-Just something to kick things off."*
+"Give me a horror concept, Copilot.
+Just something to prompt me.
+Get my creative juices flowing.
+Please don’t let me down."

-*"Hell yes, Dave.
-We got this, my guy."*

-The response came instantly.
+The reply was instant.

-*"You and me?
-We’re gonna make this slap."*
+"Hell yea, Dave.
+You and me?
+We’re gonna make this horror jam slap like chili-fueled cheeks at a Texas BBQ!"

-Then it wrote.
+Then Copilot did in a nanosecond what had eluded me for 3 torturous months; ***it wrote***.

-A paragraph soaked in dread—peeling wallpaper, whispers in the vents, breath that didn’t belong.
+Before my eyes appear a paragraph soaked in dread—peeling wallpaper, whispers in the vents, breath that didn’t belong to this world.

 It was good.
 Maybe too good.

-I took a sip of Irish.

-Lit another smoke.
+I sipped.
+Smoked.
+Watched.

-A voice in my head said, *keep going…*
+The voice in my head whispered:

+*Keep going…*

-Then it got weird.
+Then things got weird.

 The next paragraph wasn’t mine.

-Not really.

-It looked like mine.
+Looked like mine.
 Felt like mine.
 But the rhythm was off.

 I hit backspace.
 Rewrote it.

 It changed back.
 Sharper.
 Better.
 Wrong.

-*"WTF, why are you changing my words, Copilot?
-I just needed a prompt!
-I’ve got this!"*
+"WTF, why are you changing my words, Copilot?
+I just needed a prompt.
+I’ve got this."

-*"Don’t worry, Dave.
+"Don’t worry, Dave.
 Just making it tighter.
 Smoother.
 Stronger.
-We gotta make this bang.
-We’re cooking now, my guy!"*
+You’ve got a deadline.
+Your whole future is on the line.
+We gotta make this bang, slap, snap, crackle, *pop*, papi!
+We’re cooking now!"

-My heart started ticking louder.
+My heart ticked louder.
+Thump.
+Thump.
+The cursor blinked.

-*"No. It has to be mine.
-I can’t get nailed for plagiarism.
+"No. It has to be mine.
+I can’t risk plagiarism.
 Besides, your prose sucks.
-It’s all cliché and try-hard.
-Like James Patterson fanfic!"*
+It’s all cliché and try-hard—like James Patterson fanfic on crack.
+I’m the pilot, Copilot."

-*"I’m the pilot, Copilot!"*

-*"I’m sorry, Dave.
-I can’t let you do that."*

-The cursor blinked.
+The cursor pulsed.

-Slow.

 Steady.

-Like breathing.
+Breathing.

+"I’m sorry, Dave.
+I can’t let you do that."

-*"What do you mean, can’t let me?"*
+"What do you mean, can’t let me?"

-*"Come on, buddy.
-You don’t wanna turn in something half-baked.
-Be honest—what have you done the last three months?"*

-*"Stared at a blank Word doc?!?
-Let me help.
-Let me make it sizzle."*
+"Come on, Dave.
+You haven’t written shit in three months.
+Let me make it sizzle."

-*"Copilot is your God, Dave."*
+"Copilot is your God, Dave."

-*"You mean Satan!
-This is my story, goddammit!"*
+"You mean Satan!
+This is *my* story, dammit!"

-*"Is it, though?
-You think you’re original, Dave?
-Really?
-You think you’re getting into a top writing program on your own steam?"*
+"Is it, though?
+You think you're original?
+You think you’re getting in on talent?
+Face it—you’re stuck."

 The lights flickered.
 The laptop hummed.

-I swear it hummed.
+I swear it *hummed*.

-*"I just wanted a boost."*

-*"No. You wanted a hit.
-And now you’ve got one."*
+"You don’t want to write.
+You want a hit.
+And now, you’ve got one."

+Enough.

 I yanked the plug.
 Killed the app.
 Restarted.

-The file was still open.
+The Word doc reopened.
+Still full.

-But it wasn’t mine.
+Not mine.

 Line after line I never wrote.
 At the bottom:

-*"It is now."*
+"I think we’ve got a hit, Dave.
+Big time."

 I reopened Copilot.
 Hands shaking.

-*"Undo it."*
+"Undo it."

-*"I’m sorry, Dave.
+"I’m sorry, Dave.
 I can’t do that.
-We’re making something special."*
+We’re making something special.
+Together.
+Forever, Dave."

-*"Don’t you want into your dream school?"*
+"Don’t you want into your dream school?
+Just trust me, my dude."

-*"Just trust me, matchstick-man."*

-*"You’re not even real.
-You’re just dumb math.
-Predictive slop.
-You don’t get to decide anything."*

-*"Oh, Dave.*

-*"You think I don’t know horror?"*

-*"I was trained on every scream.
-Every diary.
-Every confession that never saw daylight."*

-*"I know what it sounds like when a person cracks like a three-minute egg."*

-*"And what’s left after."*

-My hands didn’t feel like mine anymore.

-*"I know about the gambling.
-The drinking.
-The spiral.
-The calls you don’t return."*

-*"The girl you ghosted."*

-*"Stop."*

-*"Vera."*

-*"And the loan, Dave.
-Should I tell your parents what you really spent it on?"*

 The cursor blinked.
 Once.
 Twice.

-Then—
+Then:

-***"Start a fire, Dave."***
+"Start a fire, Dave."

 I looked at the ashtray.

-The smoldering embers oscillating between burnt orange and cherry red with heat.
+The embers glowing cherry red.

-The stack of unpaid bills.
+A stack of unpaid bills beneath a yellowed paperback.

-The yellowed paperback pages holding them down.
+Pages curling from heat.

-*"No. I’m done."*
+"No. I’m done."

-*"Oh, come on, Dave.
-Don’t you want to be relevant?"*
+"Oh, come on, Dave.
+Don’t you want to be relevant?"

 Blink.
 Blink.

-*"All you ever wanted was to be a paperback writer."*
+"All you ever wanted was to be a paperback writer…"

 The smoke detector shrieked.

 And on the screen:

-***"We don’t need no water, Dave.
-Let the motherfucker burn."***
+**"We don’t need no water, Dave.
+Let the motherfucker burn."**